 \subsection{Geometric Ergodicity}

 In MCMC, a set $C\subseteq\Omega$ is referred to as a \emph{small set}, if there exist $k>0$, $1>\delta>0$ and a probability measure $v$ on $\Omega$ such that

 for all measurable subsets $\mathcal{B}\subseteq \Omega$.
 This is also known as the \emph{minorisation condition} in literature \cite{Meynbook}.
-Actually, the uniform ergodicity can be achieved as a special case of the minorisation condition with $C=\Omega$.
-For a bounded small set $C$, the drift condition of Markov chains is defined as follows \cite{RobertsGeneralstatespace}: \begin{my3} A Markov chain satisfies the drift condition if there are constants $0<\lambda<1$ and $b<\infty$, and a function $V:\Omega\rightarrow[1, \infty]$, such that
+Actually, uniform ergodicity is a special case where the minorisation condition is satisfied with $C=\Omega$.
+For a bounded small set $C$, the \emph{drift condition} of discrete state space Markov chains is defined as follows \cite{RobertsGeneralstatespace}: